Berupor/Flow-Wave/README.md

 ### Data Collectors (Go)

-Multiple data collectors in Go have been developed for different platforms.
+Multiple data collectors in Go for different platforms.
 They extract reviews and send them to a message queue Kafka.

 ### Kafka